Succession of Henry IV of France

 Henry IV's succession to the French throne in 1589 was followed by a war of succession to establish his legitimacy, which was part of the French Wars of Religion (1562–1598).
 He inherited the throne after the assassination of Henry III, the last Valois king, who died without children.
-Henry IV was already King of Navarre, as the successor of his mother, Jeanne d'Albret, but he owed his succession to the throne of France to the line of his father, Antoine of Bourbon, an agnatic descendant of Louis IX.
+Henry IV was already King of Navarre, as the successor of his mother, Jeanne III of Navarre, but he owed his succession to the throne of France to the line of his father, Antoine of Bourbon, an agnatic descendant of Louis IX.
 He was the first French king from the House of Bourbon.

 Henry's succession in 1589 proved far from straightforward.
 He and King Henry III were moving to besiege Paris at the time of the latter's death.
 The city and large parts of France, mostly in the north, were in the hands of the Catholic League, an alliance of leading Catholic nobles and prelates who opposed the Protestant Henry of Navarre as heir to the throne.
 Instead, they recognized Henry's uncle Charles of Bourbon as the heir, and on Henry III's assassination they declared Charles king.
-As a result, Henry IV was forced to fight a civil war to assert his position as king, followed by a war against Spain, who continued to question his legitimacy.
+As a result, Henry IV was forced to fight a civil war to assert his position as king, followed by a war against Spain, which continued to question his legitimacy.

 After the death of Charles of Bourbon, the Catholic League's failure to choose a replacement claimant to the throne, in combination with Henry IV's conversion to Catholicism, led to a general recognition of the king in France.
 Henry IV's successors ruled France until the French Revolution, then returned during subsequent Bourbon restorations, and they founded dynasties in Spain and the Kingdom of the Two Sicilies.